ColinPitrat/kalenji-gps-watch-reader/README.md

 # Command line options

    - -h: help

      Show the usual help message giving supported options

    - -c: configuration file

      Provide the configuration file to use instead of ~/.kalenji_readerrc"

    - -d: output directory

      Directory to which output files should be produced.
 Override value of "directory" given in configuration file.

    - -f: filters

      Comma separated list of filters to apply on data before the export.
 Override value of "filters" given in configuration file.

    - -o: outputs

      Comma separated list of output formats to produce for each session.
 Override value of "filters" given in configuration file.

    - -t: trigger

      Provide the type of trigger.
 Override value of "trigger" given in configuration file.

    - -D: device

      Type of device to use.
-For now, can be either 'GPX' to convert a GPX file or 'Kalenji' to import from a Kalenji watch
+For now, can be either 'GPX' to convert a GPX file or a watch model (Kalenji, Keymaze, OnMove100, OnMove710, CWKalenji500SD, PylePGSPW1)

    - -i: input file

      Provide input file.
 This is mandatory for device 'GPX'.
 When used with device 'Kalenji' this allows to import from logs of a previous import.

    - -v: verbose

      Display detailed information of what is going on.
 Very useful for debugging or when reporting issues.